 Tendinitis may develop in the tendons of the muscles that help move, rotate, and hold the shoulder in place (rotator cuff).

-Rotator cuff tendinitis (see Sports Injuries: Rotator Cuff Injury) is the most common cause of shoulder pain.
+Rotator cuff tendinitis (see Rotator Cuff Injury/Subacromial Bursitis) is the most common cause of shoulder pain.
 It causes pain when the arm is raised (particularly between 40 and 120°) or when people dress.
 People often have pain during the night, especially when they lie on the affected arm.